-I absolutely love September and October because bow season for deer has finally come.
+I absolutely love September and October because bow season starts for deer hunting.
 The weather is cool, but not cold.
 The forest is still full of life and greenery.
 It is actually pleasant to be in a tree stand even if I do not see any deer.
 It is very different from gun season, and I love it.

 However, I did not always feel this way.
 When I was new to bow hunting, I had several situations in which I spooked deer while trying to shoot.
 There were also scenarios in which I missed my shot.
 While I enjoyed being out in nature, I started to despise bow hunting because of my frustration.
 My father, my uncle, and my cousins would always get a deer, and I would get nothing.
 Eventually, I stopped bow hunting altogether.